 We periodically review your payments to check you’re not paying too much or too little.
 Your first payment is calculated by asking you how much energy you'll use in a year (read more about how your first payment is calculated).
 However, few things in life go exactly to plan, and your energy usage is no different!
 If you're using more or less than we first planned, we will change your payments to match.

-We use 3 things to review your payments
+We look at 4 things to review your payments

 1. Your estimated energy usage in kWh (units of energy)

 For every meter in your property, we estimate the amount of energy that you will be using over the next 12 months.
 This is often called an estimated annual consumption (for electricity - abbreviated EAC) or annual consumption (for gas - abbreviated AQ).
 This figure is generated by independent industry validators and is based on the historic usage of the property.
 This figure is adjusted a few times per year, especially when you (or your smart meter) sends us a meter reading.